Jaco26/3-weekend-challenge/README.md

 *** BASE MODE ***
 Here are the specific components for the challenge:

-- Create a front end experience that allows a user to create a task.
+- Create a front end experience that allows a user to create a task.    ----DONE
-- When the task is created, it should be stored inside of a database (SQL).
+- When the task is created, it should be stored inside of a database (SQL). ----DONE
 - Whenever a task is created the front end should refresh to show all tasks that need to be completed.
 - Each task should have an option to 'Complete' or 'Delete'.
 - When a task is complete: